svn2github/transistortester/Software/trunk/default/ReadMe.txt

 Software for 8 MHz or 1MHz operation is allways the same.
 The source will adapt to your Makefile option.
+The 8 Mhz operation is recommended, because last tests are always done in this mode.

 With Linux operating system with the GNU toolchain and program avrdude installed you need only 4 steps to get a operable ATmega microcontroller.

 1.)
-Edit your Makefile (~./Sourcecode/default/Makefile)
+Edit your Makefile (~./trunk/default/Makefile)
     Select OP_MHZ=1 or OP_MHZ=8 operation and AVR-type (PARTNO=).
     Set the programmer type (PROGRAMMER=) and your programmer port (PORT=) if you wish to use avrdude to load data to the ATmega.

 2.)
-Change to directory ~./Sourcecode/default and call "make" !
+Change to directory ~./trunk/default and call "make" !
     You need no "make clean" call.

 3.)
 Connect your programmer to the ATmega and call "make upload" to load the